 Metis Status

 My cousin is currently carrying on the Metis tradition of playing music in a band with other Metis.
 Some of my native ancestors acted as interpreters in the state of New York, while my French ancestors acted as interpreters in the province of Quebec.
-My site has been recognized by Ontario Metis Aboriginal Associaton (OMAA) as aboriginal and it is listed under Links to Native Genealogy Sites.

 Family